 Unfortunately, some WordPress themes may come with built-in threats in the form of malicious code or files.

 How to Secure WordPress Website Malicious code can range from simple website promotion scripts to even some code that exploits the loopholes to try to steal or hijack data.
 Stay tuned for this, especially in themes that are used for e-commerce and e-commerce stores.

 This is necessary due to the great use of the platform and to make available free themes produced by developers from all over the world.
 Therefore, it is very difficult to control or know the true intentions of each person.

-The proper htaccess code are given below add this to your website htaccess file before the default code.
+The proper access code is given below add this to your website access file before the default code.